-"The problem is, in a startup, if you don’t like your boss or you feel you are being unfairly treated, there is no one to go to to get help: there is not another manager from whom you can seek advice, there are no more senior members of staff to get guidance from and there is definitely no HR department (not that that ever having a HR department made any difference to resolving managerial grievances in my experience).
-You therefore have to guide and manage yourself, which is tough, but on the flipside, a really great personal development exercise, and one that I had to keep reminding myself about when I did seven months working for the worst boss I ever had."
+"The problem is, in a startup, if you don’t like your boss or you feel you are being unfairly treated, there is no one to go to to get help: there are no more senior members of staff to get guidance from and there is definitely no HR department.
+You, therefore, have to guide and manage yourself, which is tough, but on the flipside, a really great personal development exercise, and one that I had to keep reminding myself about when I did seven months working for the worst boss I ever had.

-"My boss owned and managed a small shopping website which they were in the process of expanding (or trying to expand) rapidly when I joined.
-They had worked in the finance sector for many years but had no experience of beauty or ecommerce and although they were very good at researching and networking, they seemed to be unable to apply this to the business, or worse, hire people with experience and listen to their advice to tap into their expertise.
-Instead, they made the mistake of thinking they knew what they were doing and micromanaging to frankly insane degrees to keep a sense of control on everything the way they believed it had to be done.
-This was both frustrating (as each day you could see more and more mistakes being made) and gradually more and more demoralising for each staff member, whose presence and experience were constantly being disputed.
-It also meant you were not in control of your workload and staff were expected to stay late every night simply for the sake of staying late as they believed it was a necessary way for people to show their allegiance and dedication to the business and their job."
+"My boss owned and managed a small shopping website which they were in the process of expanding rapidly when I joined.
+They seemed to be unable to hire people with experience and when they did they were unable to listen to their advice to tap into their expertise.
+Instead, they made the mistake of thinking they knew what they were doing and micromanaging to insane degrees to keep a sense of control over everything.
+This was frustrating as each day you could see more and more mistakes being made and it gradually became more demoralising.
+It also meant you were not in control of your workload and staff were expected to stay late every night to show their allegiance and dedication to the business and their job."

 "I became so anxious about doing anything for fear of it being done ‘wrong’, that I suffered with back pain every day across my shoulders which I had never experienced before or since.
 It also meant I cut down on my social life and became so depressed at weekends that I couldn’t leave the house – often not even the bed."

-"My boss’ control went even further to things like the fact that they always referred to the business as ‘their’ business (contrary to the startup philosophy of working as a team) and when the tiniest thing went wrong they would drag people into a meeting room or call them on the phone for 20-30 minutes at a time and tell them how they were single handedly ruining ‘their’ business and reputation.
-I once had to have a meeting with my boss for a full 45 minutes because I asked a question to a member of the panel at an event we were hosting and at Christmas they sent me a series of long and nasty texts saying that I was preventing the company for getting funding in the new year because a Facebook competition wasn’t executed to their expectations.
-A Facebook competition?!"
+"My boss’ control went even further to things like the fact that they always referred to the business as ‘their’ business (contrary to the startup philosophy of working as a team) and when the tiniest thing went wrong they would drag people into a meeting room or call them on the phone for 20-30 minutes at a time and tell them how they were single-handedly ruining ‘their’ business and reputation.

-"In addition to this, they would lie to every member of staff and repeatedly insult each employee behind the other members of staff’s back, they were racist and sexist and after a call with a client once, they told me it was okay to be both of these things as long as it was not when clients were present because they did not warm to remarks like that."
+"In addition to this, they would repeatedly insult each employee behind the other members of staff’s backs, they were racist and sexist and after a call with a client once, they told me it was okay to be both of these things as long as it was not when clients were present because they did not warm to remarks like that."

 Work and play